Portfolio Optimization with Cumulative Prospect Theory Utility via Convex Optimization: Conclusions

 \section{Conclusions}

 While the CPT utility is nonconvex and can even be multimodal, we identify some simple convexity properties.
 Specifically, the CPT utility is a difference of two structured functions, with the first term given by a composition of a convex function with concave arguments and the second term given by a composition of a convex function with convex arguments.
 This structure allows us to construct locally tangent concave minorants, which we use to develop a minorization-maximization algorithm to maximize the CPT utility numerically.
+While the analysis was restricted to the CPT utility, we believe that it motivates similar analyses for other nonconvex objectives commonly used in finance and economics.
 We provide several practical methods to maximize the CPT utility, including one massively scalable method, and two methods which can easily handle arbitrary convex portfolio constraints.
 To the best of our knowledge, previous work on maximizing CPT utility considered only simple analytical cases or small problem instances with generic nonlinear optimizers.

 As a practical matter, for small problems with arbitrary convex constraints, the MM method has shown smooth convergence and is thus the recommended default method.
 If this method is too slow, but the portfolio constraints are complex, the CC method should be used instead.
 For large problems with simple constraints, the GA method appears to be the best choice.
 As there is low scaling overhead, one should optimize many portfolios simultaneously, including the MV optimal portfolio, an equal weight portfolio, as well as randomly sampled starting points.
 As all methods are readily available in the accompanying code, it is easy to experiment for the given use case.